 This new bill sharply raises the stakes for companies that do business in Australia, turning data breaches from economic inconveniences into existential threats.
 Let’s look at how the new bill accomplishes this and how companies should respond.

-Privacy Penalty Bill Increases Penalties
+Privacy Penalty Bill increases penalties

 The Privacy Penalty Bill modifies past legislation in two significant ways: It augments the role of the Australian Information Commissioner to handle breaches better, and it increases Privacy Act penalties.
 The latter is likely more notable due to the eye-popping increase in fines.